semaphoreci/docs/docs/examples/deploy-to-digitalocean.md

   -e DO_ACCESS_TOKEN=<your-do-access-token>
 ```

-- Store the .env file in the project root.
+- Store the .env file in the project root in the third with the following command:

 ```bash
 sem create secret env-production \
   --file /Users/joe/.env:/home/semaphore/env-production
 ```

-You can verify the existance of the secrets:
+You can verify the existance of the secrets with the following command:

 ```bash
 sem get secrets